atreb/restart/README.md

 npm i
 npm run dev
 ```

-TODO:
+# folder structure
-- get the params number in Entry.js
+- components: holds the react components
-- add redux
-- split bundle into vendor and app code
-- add extra plugins in webpack
+- static: holds all the static assets. static/build will have the compiled client side js
-- keep restart client side only for now
+- client.js: entry point for webpack for compiling the client side js
+- server.js: entry point for express server